Jeff Bezos defends Washington Post non-endorsement after subscribers flee and staffers resign

 (CNN) — The Washington Post owner Jeff Bezos, in his first public comments since igniting uproar last week over his decision to withhold the venerable newspaper’s endorsement in the presidential race, defended the move in a rare op-ed published Monday evening by the Post.

 “Presidential endorsements do nothing to tip the scales of an election,” Bezos, the billionaire Amazon founder, wrote.
 “No undecided voters in Pennsylvania are going to say, ‘I’m going with Newspaper A’s endorsement.’
 None.
 What presidential endorsements actually do is create a perception of bias.
 A perception of non-independence.
-Ending them is a principled decision, and it’s the right one,” he said.”
+Ending them is a principled decision, and it’s the right one.”

+Critics, including former Post executive editor Marty Baron, have called the decision “craven” and “cowardly” in a clear attempt to appease former President Donald Trump, should he recapture the White House in November.
+A person with knowledge of the matter told CNN that an endorsement of Harris had been drafted by the Post’s editorial board members before it was quashed by Bezos.

-“I wish we had made the change earlier than we did, in a moment further from the election and the emotions around it,” Bezos wrote.
-“That was inadequate planning, and not some intentional strategy.
-I would also like to be clear that no quid pro quo of any kind is at work here.
-Neither campaign nor candidate was consulted or informed at any level or in any way about this decision.
-It was made entirely internally.”
+“I wish we had made the change earlier than we did, in a moment further from the election and the emotions around it,” Bezos acknowledged about the decision not to endorse.
+“That was inadequate planning, and not some intentional strategy.”

-Bezos also addressed allegations he made the decision to withhold the Post’s endorsement to curry favor with former President Donald Trump.
+On Friday, in the hours after Post publisher Will Lewis announced the decision not to make an endorsement, Trump met with executives from Blue Origin, a Bezos-founded spacefaring company.
+In his op-ed, Bezos denied allegations he withheld the endorsement to curry favor with Trump, saying he had no advance knowledge of the meeting.

 “I would also like to be clear that no quid pro quo of any kind is at work here.
 Neither campaign nor candidate was consulted or informed at any level or in any way about this decision.
 It was made entirely internally,” he wrote.